Subject 2. Real Estate PDF Download

 They may be classified along two dimensions, debt or equity based, and in private or public markets.
 There are many variations within the basic forms.

 Residential properties: an individual or a family purchases a home.
-In most cases an financial institution makes a direct debt investment in the home by offering a mortgage.
+In most cases a financial institution makes a direct debt investment in the home by offering a mortgage.
+The largest sector of the real estate market by value and size is the residential real estate.

 REIT investing: mortgage REITs invest in mortgages and equity REITs invest in commercial and residential properties.

 There are different types of indices: appraisal indices, repeat sales indices and REIT indices.
 They are constructed differently and have their own limitations such as sample selection biases and understated volatility.
-The correlations of global real estate and equity returns are higher than the correlation of global real estate and bond returns.
+They are not necessarily representative of the entire real estate universe due to different geographic concentrations, property types, and asset quality.
+The low volatility and low correlation with other asset classes may result from these limitations.

 There are three commonly used approaches to real estate market value: